zarinplus/docs/README.md

 This schema define the each parameter's type and value.

 	{
-		"currency" : {
-			"type" : "string",
-			"description" : "Currency of the transaction, Those currency codes are supported IRR, IRT, POT, USD" },
-		"amount" : {
-			"type" : "float"
-			"description" : "Amount of the transaction"
-		},
 		"authority" : {
 			"type" : "string"
 			"description" : "Authority that you received on your success URL"